Donald Trump Accuses NBC News’ Lester Holt Of ‘Fudging’ Russia Interview Tape

 In May 2017, President Donald Trump cut a controversial interview with NBC’s Lester Holt, where he said that he was planning to fire FBI Director James Comey “regardless of recommendation” and that the accusations of collusion with Russian officials to rig the results of the 2016 elections were an “excuse” the Democrats were making to explain their defeat.
-More than one year later, the president took to Twitter on Thursday morning to reference that interview and accuse Holt of “fudging” the tape reportedly being reviewed by Special Counsel Robert Mueller and his team as they investigate the collusion allegations.
+More than one year later, the president took to Twitter on Thursday morning to reference that interview and accuse Holt of “fudging” the tape reportedly being reviewed by special counsel Robert Mueller and his team as they investigate the collusion allegations.

 “What’s going on at @CNN is happening, to different degrees, at other networks – with @NBCNews being the worst,” Trump tweeted, also noting the rumors that NBC News Chairman Andy Lack, whom he referred to as a “lacky [sic],” might be fired from his position.